 Telco operators will almost certainly have to establish an agile technology media organisation, separate from the core business, equipped with new and extensive media capabilities and analytical skills.

 Based on our experience of helping business set up and recruit pricing teams, we know that finding and hiring the best pricing and commercial leaders (executives, managers or analyst) is not easy at all.
-Our experience and research indicate it is far more common for businesses to compromise on talent and hire pricing leaders that are let’s say ‘more technically minded’ with substantial gaps in their leadership ability and strategic thinking.
+Our experience and research indicate that it is far more common for businesses to compromise on talent and hire pricing leaders that are, let’s say, ‘more technically minded’ with substantial gaps in their leadership ability and strategic thinking.

 - Improving their experience in different channels

 - Developing a coherent program to migrate customers to digital online channels